RustNSparks/sockudo-docs/guide/getting-started.md

 For a minimal setup, the default configuration is often sufficient for initial testing.

 **Example `config.json` (Minimal):**
-If you want to quickly define an application, create a `src/config.json` (as per default path in `main.rs` [cite: uploaded:rustnsparks/sockudo/sockudo-a47486991577778dec2033c359ae40ff1cbee148/src/main.rs]) or specify with `./target/release/sockudo --config=./myconfig.json`:
+If you want to quickly define an application, create a `src/config.json` (as per default path in `main.rs`) or specify with `./target/release/sockudo --config=./myconfig.json`:
 ```json
 {
   "app_manager": {